 Air purifiers in the Which? test lab

-Our own expert lab tests prove that using an air purifier in your home will reduce the number of pollutants in the air, such as dust, pollen and smoke particles.
+Our expert lab tests prove that using an air purifier in your home will reduce the number of pollutants in the air, such as dust, pollen and smoke particles.

-Most air purifiers have an automatic mode that will sniff out pollutants and get to work without you having to press any buttons.
+Many air purifiers have an automatic mode that will sniff out pollutants and get to work without you having to press any buttons.
 We’ve also seen models with a handy night mode that keeps the gadget running at a lower volume while you’re snoozing.

 - Some air purifiers are ‘smart’, meaning you can control their settings through a smartphone app, get information about the quality of the air in your room and get reminders to change the filters.
 Some air purifiers double up as humidifiers (potentially useful if you suffer from dry skin), electric heaters or air coolers.